yaannsloot/posetracks/README.md

-# MotionEngineReleases
+# MotionEngine

-This is a public repository for pre-release versions of MotionEngine, an AI powered motion capture tool for blender.
+MotionEngine is an AI tracking tool for blender

-Source code not included.

-Everything you see here is redistributed with packaged versions of MotionEngine.

-## Getting started

-Check the releases tab for updates.
-The source tree only contains compiled modules and required scripts.
-It is not properly repackaged for use in blender.
+Documentation and the first official release should be coming out soon